Key Info

 +353 (0)61 233755

 Are you interested in providing a vital, caring service to women and the community during the life-changing event of childbirth?
 Have you got good observation and communication skills?
 Do you like applying your learning in practice?
 Are you willing to learn, practise and take on the responsibilities in providing skilled midwifery care?
-If so, then this course might suit you.
+If so, this course might suit you.

 Why Study Midwifery at UL?